Finite-time ruin probabilities of bidimensional risk models with correlated Brownian motions: Review of related results

-In this section, we recall various definitions and properties which are useful in our subsequent analysis.
-We shall restrict ourselves to the case of heavy-tailed claim size distributions.
-A r.v. $X$ or its d.f. $F(x)=1-\overline{F}(x)$ satisfying $\overline{F}(x)>0$ for all $x\in (-\infty,\infty)$ is called heavy-tailed to the right, or simply heavy tailed, if $E[e^{\gamma X}]=\infty$ for all $\gamma>0$.
+In this section, we will review some definitions and properties that are relevant to the results of this paper and consider only the case of the distribution of heavy-tail claims.
+A r.v. $X$ or its d.f. $F(x)=1-\overline{F}(x)$ satisfying $\overline{F}(x)>0$ for all $x\in (-\infty,\infty)$ is called heavy-tailed to the right, or simply heavy-tailed, if $E[e^{\gamma X}]=\infty$ for all $\gamma>0$.
 We recall here some important classes of heavy-tailed distributions as follows.
-A distribution $F$ is said to be long tailed, written as $F\in \mathcal{L}$, if the relation